Content Updated: April 1st, 2026

 Mosquito egg

-The pupal stage typically lasts one to four days, depending on the species and environmental factors like water temperature.
-Warmer temperatures generally speed up development, while cooler conditions slow it down.
-Once the transformation is complete, the adult mosquito emerges by breaking through the pupal casing.
+The pupal stage usually lasts one to four days, depending on species and environmental factors such as water temperature.
+Once the transformation is complete, the adult mosquito breaks free from the pupal casing, rises to the water’s surface, and briefly rests while its wings dry before flying away.

 Adult mosquitoes